panjd123/llm-awq-reproduction/README.md

 pip install -e .
 ```

-5. Install our W4A16 CUDA kernel (optional, we use awq's official kernel by default):
+5. Install our W4A16 CUDA kernel (but we use awq's official kernel by default):

 ```bash
 cd my_awq/kernels
 python setup.py install
 ```

+> to use our custom kernel, `--kernels custom` should be added to the command line.

 ## Reproduce the Results on Llama-2-7b